-New Zealand police plan to recover bodies from volcanic island on Friday
+New Zealand volcano toll seen at 16; police plan to recover bodies on Friday

 There are no signs of life on the uninhabited island.

-“We are now living with a growing sense of desperation to bring home those that we know are there and those we love,” Whakatane Mayor Judy Turner told reporters.
+“We are now living with a growing sense of desperation to bring home those that we know are there and those we love,” said Judy Turner, the mayor of Whakatane, the nearest town on the mainland.
 “The frustration of those families most affected is completely understandable.
 No news is not good news for people in this situation.”

 The volcano, a popular tourist destination for day-trips, erupted on Monday, spewing ash and steam over the island.